joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 have no failure mode, and then want to add failures in version 2, you're screwed.
 As you should be, in my opinion.
 An API's failure mode is a critical part of its design and contract with callers.
 Just as you wouldn't change the return type of an API silently without callers needing to know, you shouldn't change its failure mode in a semantically meaningful way.
-More on this controverisal point later on.
+More on this controversial point later on.

 CLU has an interesting approach, as described in this crooked and wobbly scan of a 1979 paper by Barbara Liskov, [Exception Handling in CLU](http://csg.csail.mit.edu/pubs/memos/Memo-155/Memo-155-3.pdf).
 Notice that they focus a lot